Chern-Weil theory for Haefliger-singular foliations: Classifying spaces and the universal characteristic map

-In this section we define the \emph{Haefliger bundles} of a smoothly numerable Haefliger structure on a diffeological space, which are natural, locally trivial\footnote{In the diffeological setting, principal does not imply locally trivial, but only locally trivial along plots \cite[Section 8.13]{diffeology}.} principal $G^{k}_{q}$-bundles on the space.
-Although previously identified (at least for regular foliations \cite[Section 3.4.1]{gcc}), Haefliger bundles appear to have been underutilised in the literature.
-As we will see in the next section, the Haefliger bundles of a regular Haefliger structure are isomorphic to the transverse frame bundles of the associated regular foliation.
-However, while transverse frame bundles do not make sense over singularities, Haefliger bundles are defined globally even in the singular case.
+In this section we define for any smoothly numerable Haefliger structure on a diffeological space the associated \emph{Haefliger bundle}, which is a natural, locally trivial principal $G^{k}_{q}$-bundle \footnote{In the diffeological setting, principal does not imply locally trivial, but only locally trivial along plots \cite[Section 8.13]{diffeology}.} on the space.
+As we will see in the next section, the Haefliger bundle of a regular Haefliger structure is isomorphic to the transverse frame bundle of the associated regular foliation.
+Furthermore, while transverse frames are not well-defined over singularities, Haefliger bundles are defined globally even in the singular case.

-Consider a smoothly numerable Haefliger cocycle $h:\check{\UU}\rightarrow\Gamma_{q}$ on a diffeological space $X$.
+Consider a smoothly numerable Haefliger cocycle $h \colon \check{\UU}\rightarrow\Gamma_{q}$ on a diffeological space $X$.
 For $k\in\NB\cup\{\infty\}$, the \emph{Haefliger $k$-frame bundle of $h$}, or simply the \emph{$k$-Haefliger bundle}, is the smooth quotient

 the equivalence relation $\sim$ given by $(x,\alpha,\varphi) \sim (x,\beta,h_{\beta\alpha}(x)\cdot\varphi)$ for all $x\in U_{\alpha}\cap U_{\beta}$.
 Note moreover that by the $\Diff(\RB^{q})$-invariance of the tautological forms $\omega^{k}$ on $\Fr_{k}(\RB^{q})$, the pullbacks $(s\composed h_{\alpha\alpha})^{*}\omega^{k}$ glue to give an $\af_{q}^{k}$-valued 1-form $\omega^{k}_{h}$ on $\Fr_{k}(h)$.
 We have the following result.